MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M10L01_PVA.md

 5. Enter **Make a new order** as a trigger phrase and click **Add**.

 6. The New order topic should now have three trigger phrases.
-Click **Go to authoring canvas**.

 7. Enter **Be advised that all new orders require a non-refundable $100.00 deposit that will be applied to your total order cost.** for **Message** and